curtastic/p1/README.md

 # p1
-0.8kb piano music player from a string of notes.
+Piano music player from a string of notes.
+850 bytes minified.

 There is only 1 function: p1
 You can call it without parenthesis.